zjuguxi/icbc_appointment_checker/README.md

 # ICBC Appointment Checker

-This script checks for available appointments at various ICBC locations and sends email notifications if there are any changes.
+This script checks for available road test appointments at various ICBC locations and sends email notifications if there are any changes.

 ## Features

-- Checks for available appointments at specified ICBC locations.
+- Checks for available road test appointments at specified ICBC locations.
 - Sends email notifications if there are any changes in the available appointments.
 - Saves the latest appointments to a text file.